 Johann Rafelski

-Group- and News-worthy events, a selection
+Group- and News-worthy events

 New working method: ZOOM in person: From right to left: Cheng Tao Yang, Chris M Grayson and JR at work on April 5, 2023: topic: strong field plasma physics.